tblume1992/LazyProphet_old/README.md

 Seasonality can be naive averaging over freq number of time periods or 'harmonic' which calculates seasonality similarly to Prophet using fourier series.

 Notes:
-1. Number of gradient boosting rounds can be set to a max but once our cost function is minimized it will stop
+1. Number of gradient boosting rounds can be set to a max but once our cost function is minimized it will stop unless a minimum is set
 2. You probably want to always have ols_constant = False for linear estimator
 3. We can approximate where splits should occur for our local estimators (mean and linear) which speeds things up quite a bit
 4. The regularization parameter effects the number of boosting rounds whereas l2 just effects the ridge regression regularization